oasis-tcs/openc2-oc2ls/oc2ls.md

 In addition to the ACTION and TARGET, a Command has an optional ACTUATOR.
 Other than identification of namespace identifier, the semantics associated with the Actuator specifiers are defined in Actuator Profiles.
 The Actuators and Actuator-specific results contained in a Response are specified in ‘Actuator Profile Specifications’ such as StateLess Packet Filtering Profile, Routing Profile etc.

 ### 3.3.1 OpenC2 Command
-The Command describes an Action performed on a Target.
+The Command defines an Action to be performed on a Target.

 **_Type: OpenC2-Command (Record)_**